46 DIY Car Detailing Tips That Will Save You Money

 Forget the Chamois, Dry With a Microfiber Towel

 Chamois soak up water, but they don’t pick up any grit that’s left after rinsing.
 Instead, they just grind those particles into your paint.
-A microfiber towel, on the other hand, collect the particles.
+A microfiber towel, on the other hand, collects the particles.
 Rinse the towel in clean water to remove the grit.
-Then wring and keep drying.
+Then wring and keep drying during your DIY car wash.
 Here’s why microfiber cleaning cloths work so well.

 Wash Plastic and Vinyl